 Before you start your goods movements, you should perform the following steps:

-1. Haulier and Importer both apply for a GB and XI EORI
+1. Haulier and importer both apply for a GB and XI EORI

 2. Register online for the Trader Support Service (TSS)